mitiko/BWDPerf/README.md

 BWD stands for Best Word Dictionary as it has the ability to be an optimal dictionary coder.

+## Structure of the repository

+The repository contains a very efficient pipeline for compression, that will later be seperated in a different repo and (currently) no implementation of BWD.
+My goal is to implement BWD more efficiently than my PoC local project, hence the Perf in BWDPerf.

+## Introduction

 A dictionary coder encodes strings of characters (also called words) as individual symbols, that then can go through an entropy coder of choice.
 There are 2 types of dictionary coders - static and dynamic.